cy-xu/cosmic-conn/docs/source/user_guide.rst

   The Cosmic-CoNN web app interface.

 The preview windows help you to verify the results immediately after detection.
-We provided a few common scaling method for visualzation, ``zscale`` is applied by default.
+We provided common scaling methods for visualzation, ``zscale`` is applied by default.
 You could also manually define the MIN-MAX range to disply, and their mapping to the ``UINT8`` image.
 The pointer location shows the true pixel value at the bottom-left corner.

 The editing tools on top of the mask preview windows help you to fine-tune the threshold and morphological dilation applied to the probability mask to acquire a binary mask that suits your data.
 A new copy of the FITS with the masks appended is saved in ``cosmic_conn_output`` of the working directory.
 The ``Download`` button will append the edited binary mask to the FITS.